OCA/web/web_ir_actions_act_window_message/README.rst

         # you can create your own close button with an action of type
         # ir.actions.act_window_close
         'close_button_title': 'Make this window go away',
+        # Use HTML instead of text
+        'is_html_message': True,
         # this is an optional list of buttons to show
         'buttons': [
             # a button can be any action (also ir.actions.report.xml et al)